-Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia south to Oregon, east to Idaho.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to California, east to Idaho.

-Habitat: Sagebrush deserts and grassy, often rocky areas from low to mid-elevations in the mountains.
+Habitat: Sagebrush deserts and grassy, often rocky areas from low to middle elevations in the mountains.

 Conservation Status: Not of concern